 Collections at the Science Museum also include an extensive look at the contributions of women in science from the mid-1800s onwards.
 From Ada Lovelace’s work in computing during the 1840s through to Beatrice Shilling’s work in aviation during the Second World War and many others.

 When it comes to museums in London, this one is pretty straightforward.
-It is about celebrating all aspects of design across many media, including products, industrial graphic, fashion and architectural design.
+It is about celebrating all aspects of design across many media, including products, industrial graphics, fashion and architectural design.

 The museum houses permanent and temporary exhibitions and offers learning facilities, event space and studios for designers in residence.
 There is also a large auditorium, a library and archives.
 The Design Museum won the European Museum of the Year Award in 2018.